vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Increases amount of movement points available to affected hero on new turn

 - subtype:
-- - heroMovementLand: only land movement will be affected
+	- heroMovementLand: only land movement will be affected
-- - heroMovementSea: only sea movement will be affected
+	- heroMovementSea: only sea movement will be affected
 - val: number of movement points (100 points for a tile)

 ### WATER_WALKING

 Allows movement over water for affected heroes

-- val: TODO
+- val: Penalty to movement, in percent (Basic Water Walk - 40, Advanced Water Walk - 20)

 ### FLYING_MOVEMENT

 Allows flying movement for affected heroes

-- val: TODO
+- val: Penalty to movement, in percent

 ### NO_TERRAIN_PENALTY